winged/chirp/doc/rfc01_new_actor_api.rst

 Level three: actor global state
 ===============================

 The actor model is now complete.
-One can always use C4irp as messaging layer for RPC, but of course with the given API it is up to the user to implement that.
+One can always use Chirp as messaging layer for RPC, but of course with the given API it is up to the user to implement that.
 With another simple and clean extension to the model.
 RPC will be possible.